idashevski/DISA-STIG-CIS-LINUX-HARDENING-/README.md

 ```

 ## Configuration
 The script uses a configuration file (`security_config.conf`) for customization.
 A default configuration file is provided in the repository.
+However you will want to use less strict settings for a Home machine

 ### Configuration File Setup
 The configuration file is automatically loaded from the same directory as the script.
 You can modify the settings before running the script: